alutman/zdoom-tracker/readme.md

 =======
 For ZDoom ports.

-Provides a configurable kill/secrets/items counter & powerup cooldown timers
+Provides a configurable kill/secrets/items counter and a powerup cooldown timer.

 ![Tracker](tracker.png)